COMMUNITY SOLUTIONS

 This resource was created with installation leaders in mind to share creative solutions for Childcare, Education, Healthcare, Housing, and Spouse Employment at the local level.
 Here you will find best practices implemented at military installations through community partnerships, often using unique funding through agreements with local community leaders.
 The purpose of this page is to share creative community partnership solutions that can be replicated at other installations where appropriate.

-TWO METHODS FOR ADVANCING SOLUTIONS USING CREATIVE PARTNERSHIPS
+METHODS FOR ADVANCING SOLUTIONS USING CREATIVE PARTNERSHIPS

-1. Air Force Community Partnership Program (AFCP)
+Department of the Air Force Community Partnership (AFCP) Program

-2. Defense Community Infrastructure Program (DCIP)
+Defense Community Infrastructure Program (DCIP)

 The Defense Community Infrastructure Program (DCIP) is designed to enhance military value, installation resilience, and military family quality of life.
 The DCIP authorizes the Secretary of Defense to make grants, conclude cooperative agreements, and supplement funds available under other Federal programs in support of the program (Title 10 §2391(d) Defense Community Infrastructure Pilot Program).

-For more information on 2020 and 2021 Grant Awardees click here.
-2020 grants assisted military families in three of the Five & Thrive categories (Childcare, Education, and Healthcare) at multiple locations.
+The 2020 grants assisted military families in three of the Five & Thrive categories (Childcare, Education, and Healthcare) at multiple locations.

 CHILDCARE